decchu14/Python-Password-Checker/README.md

   1) Using Console

-     -> In first type we are going to enter the inputs through consoles.
+     -> In first type we are going to enter the inputs through console.

      -> Here inputs means passwords.